armandosunny/EcoNicheS/README.md

 # EcoNicheS
  An R library for Shiny that enables the analysis of ecological niche modeling using the biomod2 library and other analytics.
-This is Version 1.0.0, and subsequent versions will be uploaded with additional analyses.
+This is Version 1.0.0, and subsequent versions will be uploaded with additional analyses and upgrades.
 Thank you very much for using this library.

 ### To install the library: